Subscribe to updates

 Streetscape Design Guide

-The panel discussed the Streetscape Design Guide (SDG), a document that sets out requirements for developers proposing developments that will impact the highway and transport infrastructure1.
-Emily Barker, Head of Planning and Transport Planning, explained that the current guide dates from 2018 and needs updating to reflect changes in legislation and national guidance, including the National Planning Policy Framework 2024, Local Transport Note 1/20, and the Environment Act 2021.
-The aim is to ensure streets are accessible, safe, and practical for all users, with priority given to pedestrians and active travel.
+The panel discussed the Streetscape Design Guide (SDG), a document that provides guidance and requirements for anyone proposing development that will impact the highway and transport infrastructure.
+Emily Barker, Head of Planning and Transport Planning, explained that the current guide dates from 2018 and needs updating to reflect changes in legislation and national guidance, including the National Planning Policy Framework (NPPF) 2024, Local Transport Note 1/20, and the Environment Act 2021.

-Councillor Anthony Upton asked if the guide was mandatory, and Emily Barker confirmed that it was not, but that it puts the council in a stronger position to negotiate with developers and ensure designs are suitable and safe.
+Councillor Anthony Upton asked if the SDG is mandatory, and Emily Barker clarified that it is not, but that it puts the council in a stronger position to negotiate with developers and ensure that designs are suitable in terms of visual impact, safety, and future maintenance.

-Councillor Linda Robinson asked about the strength of the guide in legislative terms, and Emily Barker clarified that it would only ever be guidance, but that it has material weight in planning terms.
+Councillor Linda Robinson asked if the document is still a draft, and Emily Barker confirmed that it is a draft final document, subject to Councillor Perks going through it.
+She also clarified that it will only ever be guidance, but that it has material weight in planning terms.

-Councillor Matt Jenkins questioned the difference in parking space requirements for primary and secondary schools versus further and higher education, and Emily Barker agreed to take that away and review it.
+Councillor Jenkins also questioned the difference in parking space requirements for primary and secondary schools versus further and higher education, and Emily Barker agreed to take that away and review it.

-Councillor Bill Hopkins asked about section 106 monies2, and Emily Barker explained that they are derived from developers to offset the impact of development and are generally taken for infrastructure.
-Councillor Bill Hopkins also asked about safe play areas for children, and Emily Barker said that these would be covered by the district councils as part of a planning application.
+Councillor Bill Hopkins asked about section 106 monies3, and Emily Barker explained that they are derived from developers to offset the impact of development and are generally taken for infrastructure.

 Performance and Budget Monitoring

-Areas of success included planned highways inspections completed on time, outstanding public enquiries, and household waste reused, recycled, or composted.
-Areas of challenge included the condition of highways and footways, outstanding public rights of way reports, and household waste collected.
+Corbett highlighted areas of success, including planned highways inspections completed on time, outstanding public enquiries, and household waste reused, recycled, or composted.
+He also noted areas of challenge, including the condition of highways and footways, outstanding public rights of way reports, and household waste collected.

 Councillor Matthew Jones asked how the council will be able to deliver value for money without compromising quality or safety, given pressure on reserves.
-Councillor Perks responded that the majority of services within his portfolio are funded through ring-fenced monies, and so there will be no deficit in performance.
+Councillor Perks responded that the majority of services within his portfolio are funded through ring-fenced monies, and that there will be no shortfall in services or safety.

-Councillor Matt Jenkins asked how much of the highways budget is spent on maintenance, and Sarah MacDonald said she would have to take that away and check.
+Councillor Jenkins asked how much of the highways budget is spent on maintenance, and Rachel Hill responded that she would have to take that away and look at percentages, but that the majority of maintenance is capital funded by the DFT grant.

-Councillor Matt Jenkins also asked about the implementation of food waste collection, and Dave Corbett said that the collection of food waste is the responsibility of the district councils, and that the challenge is always take-up.
+Councillor Jenkins also asked about the implementation of food waste collection, and Rachel Hill responded that the collection of food waste is the responsibility of the district councils, and that the council will dispose of the waste.

-Councillor Emma Kearsey asked about the number of planning applications where highways have been a statutory consultee, and the time frames that they've responded.
-Dave Corbett said he would look at the data and include that in the report for the future.
+Councillor Kearsey asked about the number of planning applications where highways have been a statutory consultee, and the time frames that they have responded within.
+Dave Corbett responded that he would look at the data and include that in the report for the future.

-Councillor Josh Robinson asked when a public enquiry is defined as being complete, and Dave Corbett said that it is when it has been ticked off in the system as being complete.
-Councillor Josh Robinson asked how they check that the work has actually been done, and Dave Corbett said that there is a wide inspection regime on the highways, but that they don't have a team that goes around checking afterwards to ensure that the works have been done.
+Councillor Robinson asked when a public enquiry is defined as being complete, and Dave Corbett responded that it is when it has been ticked off in the system as being complete.
+Councillor Robinson asked how the council checks that the work has been done, and Rachel Hill responded that there is a wide inspection regime on the highways, but that there is not a team that goes around checking afterwards to ensure that the works have been done.

 Work Programme

-The panel discussed the work programme for 2025/26.
-Councillor Josh Robinson declared an interest as he works for National Highways, and the panel discussed whether to invite National Highways to a future meeting.
-The panel agreed to leave the item on the agenda.
+Councillor Perks declared an interest as he works for National Highways, and left the room while the panel discussed whether to invite National Highways to a future meeting.
+The panel agreed to keep the item on the agenda.

 -